ajhager/srvi/README.md

  _\ \/ , _/ |/ / /
 /___/_/|_||___/_/  says...

-List all go files as arguments!
+List your go files as arguments!
   -host="127.0.0.1": The host at which to serve -index="": The html file to use as an index -port=8080: The port at which to serve